Royal Exchange, Manchester: Theatre

 The building remained empty until 1973, when it was used to house a theatre company (69 Theatre Company); the company performed in a temporary theatre but there were plans for a permanent theatre whose cost was then estimated at £400,000.
 The Royal Exchange Theatre was founded in 1976 by five artistic directors: Michael Elliott, Caspar Wrede, Richard Negri, James Maxwell and Braham Murray.
 The theatre was opened by Laurence Olivier on 15 September 1976.
 In 1979, the artistic directorship was augmented by the appointment of Gregory Hersov.

 The building was damaged on 15 June 1996 when an IRA bomb exploded in Corporation Street less than 50 yards away.
 The blast caused the dome to move, although the main structure was undamaged.
 That the adjacent St Ann's Church survived almost unscathed is probably due to the sheltering effect of the stone-built exchange.
 Repairs, which were undertaken by Birse Group, took over two years and cost £32 million, a sum provided by the National Lottery.
 While the exchange was rebuilt, the theatre company performed in Castlefield.
 The theatre was repaired and provided with a second performance space, the Studio, a bookshop, craft shop, restaurant, bars and rooms for corporate hospitality.
 The theatre's workshops, costume department and rehearsal rooms were moved to Swan Street.
-The refurbished theatre re-opened on 30 November 1998 by Prince Edward.
+The refurbished theatre was re-opened on 30 November 1998 by Prince Edward.
 The opening production, Stanley Houghton's Hindle Wakes was the play that should have opened the day the bomb was exploded.

-In 1999, the Royal Exchange was awarded "Theatre of the Year" in the Barclays Theatre Awards, in recognition of its refurbishment and ambitious re-opening season.
+In 1999 the Royal Exchange was awarded "Theatre of the Year" in the Barclays Theatre Awards, in recognition of its refurbishment and ambitious re-opening season.

-In 2014 Sarah Frankcom was appointed the sole artistic director.

-In January 2016 the Royal Exchange was awarded Regional Theatre of the Year by The Stage.
+In January 2016, the Royal Exchange was awarded Regional Theatre of the Year by The Stage.
 In announcing the award, The Stage said: "This was the year that artistic director Sarah Frankcom really hit her stride at the Royal Exchange.
 The Manchester theatre in the round's output during 2015 delivered its best year in quite some time."

 In January 2018, the Royal Exchange Young Company won the "School of the Year" award at The Stage Awards 2018.

-On 28 March 2019, the Royal Exchange announced that Sarah Frankcom was stepping down as Artistic Director of the Theatre to take up a new post as Director of the prestigious drama school LAMDA.
-On 8 July 2019, the theatre announced the appointment of Bryony Shanahan and Roy Alexander Weise as Joint Artistic Directors.
+On 28 March 2019, the Royal Exchange announced that Frankcom was stepping down as artistic director of the theatre to take up a new post as director of the prestigious drama school LAMDA.
+On 8 July 2019, the theatre announced the appointment of Bryony Shanahan and Roy Alexander Weise as joint artistic directors.